Press Forward Funding Opportunities

 Press Forward Locals

-These emerging chapters offer a new opportunity for funders to work together to address specific, local information needs.
+These chapters offer a new opportunity for funders to work together to address specific, local information needs.
 Each chapter has committed to supporting a local pooled fund or investing in news collaborations that build common purpose and strengthen the local news ecosystem.

 Our Funding Priorities